openstack-archive/networking-vpp/README.rst

 These are the only two new settings you need to know to get GPE working.

-Also ensure, that you have enabled vxlan as one of the tenant_network_type settings and allocated some vni's in the vni_ranges.
+Also ensure, that you have enabled gpe as one of the tenant_network_type settings and allocated some vni's in the vni_ranges.
 It is a good practice to keep your VLAN and VXLAN ranges in separate namespaces to avoid any conflicts.